About Me

 What I like

-If you are curious to find out about some of my non-academic pursuits have a look a my blog where I talk about other things that interest me.
+If you are curious to find out about some of my non-academic pursuits have a look at my blog where I talk about other things that interest me.